kaxxa123/amareleo-chain/code_migration.md

     In snarkos this would send out requests/responses for transmissions to peers.
 In snarkos the receiving side would be the Sync object.
 The amareleo-chain Worker is stripped down from the network communcation (gateway) component.

     __Dependent__ on `LedgerService`, `StorageService`, `Ready`, `Proposal`

+* `/node/sync/src/block_sync.rs` - Implements `BlockSyncMode` and `BlockSync`. `BlockSync` is reponsible for syncing Blocks across peers.
+This is largely unecessary for amareleo-chain.
+At this stage we are keeping a minimal implementation with no network access.
+Later we might remove this altogether.

+    __Dependent__ on `LedgerService`, `BlockLocators`